The mystery of the night sky. The vastness of space. Pure vibration and the music of the spheres… Welcome to the world of Vishuddha chakra!

 Located at the throat, the fifth chakra is the point in the chakra system where things start to get a little trippy.
 It is the first of the upper chakras, representing a level of consciousness beyond the ordinary reality of personal limitations.
-This can make it a little more difficult to understand and relate with than the lower chakras, but an absolutely fascinating domain to explore.
+This can make it a little more difficult to understand and relate with than the lower chakras.
+An absolutely fascinating domain to explore.

-Space and time (and this is also confirmed by physics of the last century) are intimately connected, and from a yogic perspective, they exist merely as two dimensions of akasha as the background matrix of all manifestation.
-Going into vishuddha is to go beyond time and space, to a point where past, present and future exist simultaneously, and an infinite array of potentials—all possible pasts and futures—exist superimposed on each other within the singularity of any given moment.
+Space and time (and this is also confirmed by physics of the last century) are intimately connected.
+From a yogic perspective, they exist merely as two dimensions of akasha as the background matrix of all manifestations.
+Going into Vishuddha is to go beyond time and space.
+To a point where past, present, and future exist simultaneously, and an infinite array of potentials—all possible pasts and futures—exist superimposed on each other within the singularity of any given moment.

-In case this is getting a little esoteric (no pun intended), let’s move on to how this energy actually manifests in people you might see around you, or in yourself.
+If this is getting a little esoteric (no pun intended), let’s move on to how this energy manifests.
+In people, you might see around you or in yourself.

-- Purity of being—difficult to define but easily recognizable, like a person who seems almost too pure and ethereal for this world
+- Purity of being—difficult to define but easily recognizable.
+Like person who seems almost too pure and ethereal for this world

 - Love of silence and solitude